zHaytam/SmartBreadcrumbs/README.md

 ## How it works

-At initialisation, SmartBreadcrumbs will create a node hierachy using all the breadcrumb attributes used on Actions.
+At initialization, SmartBreadcrumbs will create a node hierarchy using all the breadcrumb attributes used on Actions.
 You'll then be able to use a TagHelper that will check if the current action/controller has a node and will render the breadcrumb element if found.
 By default, SmartBreadcrumbs uses Bootstrap 4's classes to style the breadcrumbs.

 ## Install